The Python mapping supports two forms of code generation: dynamic and static.

 There is a potential problem here that must be addressed.
 The generated

-import statement for our example above expects to find the file
+import statement shown above expects to find the file

 OS_Process_ice.py somewhere in Python's search path.
 However,